Master of Laws (LL.M.) in International Trade and Investment Law (TRAIL+)

 Why the TRAIL+?

-The TRAIL+ is an advanced master’s programme in Trade and Investment Law combined with courses in international law and economics.
+The TRAIL+ is an advanced master of laws programme (LL.M) in trade and investment law combined with a Diploma of Advanced Studies (DAS) in international law and economics”.
 This programme is offered at the World Trade Institute in cooperation with the Faculty of Law of the University of Bern.
 The programme includes more law courses and fewer courses on economics than the MILE programme.

 To find out if the TRAIL+ programme is right for you, check out the 'frequently asked questions (FAQs)'.